 State Education Agency (SEA) - a state's governmental department of education.
-The SEA in DC is OSSE.
+The SEA in the District of Columbia is OSSE.

-Student with (L)imited Interrupted Formal Education (S(L) IFE) - Comprising a small percentage of newcomers, these elementary and secondary students arrive with gaps in academic and first-language literacy knowledge as well as with unique socio-emotional needs.
+Student with (L)imited or Interrupted Formal Education (S(L)IFE)

+Comprising a small percentage of students, these elementary and secondary students arrive with gaps in academic and first-language literacy knowledge as well as with unique socioemotional needs.

 WIDA - a research-based institution focused on academic language development for culturally and linguistically diverse students.
-Their work includes standards, intervention, and assessment development.
-DC is a member of the WIDA consortium, which promotes educational equity for ELs.
+Their work includes standards, intervention and assessment development.
+The District of Columbia is a member of the WIDA consortium, which promotes educational equity for ELs.